An Example of Homomorphisms from the Guay's affine Yangians to non-rectangular $W$-algebras: Introduction

 \section{Introduction}

-A $W$-algebra $\mathcal{W}^k(\mathfrak{g},f)$ is a vertex algebra associated with a finite dimensional reductive Lie algebra $\mathfrak{g}$ and its nilpotent element $f$.
+A $W$-algebra $\mathcal{W}^k(\mathfrak{g},f)$ is a vertex algebra associated with a finite dimensional reductive Lie algebra $\mathfrak{g}$ and a nilpotent element $f$.
 It appeared in the study of two dimensional conformal field theories (\cite{Z}) and has been studied by both physicists and mathematicians since 1980's.
+We call a $W$-algebra associated with $\mathfrak{gl}(n)$ (resp. $\mathfrak{gl}(ln)$) and a principal nilpotent element (resp. a nilpotent element of type of $(l^n)$) a principal (resp. rectangular) $W$-algebra.
 The AGT (Alday-Gaiotto-Tachikawa) conjecture suggests that there exists a representation of the principal $W$-algebra of type $A$ on the equivariant homology space of the moduli space of $U(r)$-instantons.
 Schiffmann and Vasserot \cite{SV} gave this representation by using an action of the Yangian associated with $\widehat{\mathfrak{gl}}(1)$ on this equivariant homology space.